-In adopting several liability as the general rule, the Drafting Committee is mindful that this approach may produce some inequitable situations if one or more joint tortfeasors are not able to satisfy the amount of the judgment entered against them.
+In adopting several liability as the general rule, the Conference is mindful that this approach may produce some inequitable situations if one or more joint tortfeasors are not able to satisfy the amount of the judgment entered against them.
 This is particularly true where a claimant is free from any fault, but it is also true even if the claimant is to some degree at fault in causing his or her own injury or harm.
-This inequity is address through a system of reallocation which is established in Section 5.
+This inequity is addressed through a system of reallocation which is established in Section 5.
+If a court determines that reallocation is appropriate prior to entry of judgment, subsection (a) of this section contemplates that the reallocation shall be effected as part of the judgment when entered.
+If judgment is entered and subsequently it is determined that reallocation is appropriate, subsection (b) provides that the court shall modify the judgment accordingly.
+The fact that the Act may authorize reallocation after judgment is entered does not otherwise expand the authority of the trial court regarding finality of judgments and when it is that a trial court may no longer have jurisdiction to modify a judgment.
+The latter depends on the law of the particular jurisdiction.